leafo/web_sanitize/README.md

 The returned table has three important items:

-* `whitelist` &emdash; a table of valid tag names and their corresponding valid attributes
+* `whitelist`: a table of valid tag names and their corresponding valid attributes
-* `add_attributes` &emdash; a table of attributes that should be inserted into a tag
+* `add_attributes`: a table of attributes that should be inserted into a tag
-* `self_closing` &emdash; a set of tags that should not be automatically closed
+* `self_closing`: a set of tags that should not be automatically closed

 ## Fast?